 - Real-time shadows generated by Unity are supported.

 - Umbra supports only the Unity Standard shader model.
-We will be looking at improving this at a later time.

 What are the currently supported deployment platforms?